-a) Term loans from all banks, financial institution/other parties of Rs.
-9,84,222 Lakhs (March 31, 2023: Rs.
-10,96,193 lakhs) is secured / to be secured by first charge on all the immovable and movable assots and intangible assot of the Company and plodge of 100% of the total issued share capital of the Company held by the Holding Company on part passu basis with working capital lenders, permitted bank guarantee providers and hodge counterparties.
+a) Term loans from all banks, financial Institution/other parties of Rs.
+7,48,637 lakhs (March 31, 2024: Rs.
+9,84,222 lakhs) is secured / to be secured by first charge on all the Immovable and movable assets and intangible asset of the Company and pledge of 100% of the total issued share capital of the Company held by the Holding Company on pari passu basis with working capital lenders, permitted bank guarantee providers and hedge counterparties.

-Charge over 414 Hoctare of land yet to be fully acquired and on de-allocated Chhatrashal Coal mines which is subject to decision of Honourable High Court is pending to be executed.
+Charge over 414 Hectare of land yet to be fully acquired and on de-allocated Chhatrashal Coal mines which is subject to decision of Honourable High Court is pending to be executed.